 And there are lots of other ways to help, including to serve on our Board of Directors and its various committees.

 Sponsoring NSCF or one of our many programs is a great way to support the Nordic skiing community in Interior Alaska.
-We’ll have more information here soon about sponsorship opportunities.
+For more information please contact our Sponsorship Coordinator at firstname.lastname@example.org.

 Affiliate programs are a way to support NSCF when you do your normal shopping.
-These programs don’t cost you a thing, but the companies involved donate a small portion of your purchases to support our programs.
+These programs don’t cost you a thing, but the companies involved make a donation to our club based on the amount of your purchases.

 Fred Meyer Community Rewards